About the Sport

 The fishermen, upon learning of Qu Yuan’s suicide, raced in their boats to the middle of the river and tried desperately to save him.
 They beat drums and splashed the water with their paddles to keep the fish and evil spirits away from him.
 Later, they scattered rice into the water to prevent Qu Yuan from suffering hunger.
 Hence, this Saturday, our community’s first annual dragon boat event where we will be beating our drums and splashing our waters with paddles to help end hunger in Calvert County.

 But, to conclude Qu Yuan’s legend, late one night his spirit appeared before his friends.
-He asked his friends to wrap their rice into three-cornered silk packages to ward off dragons.
+He asked his friends to wrap their rice in three-cornered silk packages to ward off dragons.
 This has been a traditional food ever since known as “zongzi” or sticky rice wrapped in leaves.
 Since then, people have commemorated Qu Yuan through dragon boat races, eating zongzi and other foods, and participating in other festival activities on the anniversary of his death.

 Today, Dragon Boat Racing is one of the fastest-growing international water sports in the world.
 For competition events, dragon boats are generally rigged with decorative Chinese dragon heads and tails.
-The decorative regalia are removed for training but a drum remains aboard for practice by drummers.
+The decorative regalia is removed for training but a drum remains aboard for practice by drummers.

 The World Championships of Dragon Boat Racing have been held annually in Hong Kong since 1976.
 In 1991, the International Dragon Boat Federation (IDBF) was formed in response to the explosive growth of the sport.
 Based in Hong Kong, the IDBF boasts over 100 member organizations in more than 60 countries.
 Since 1995, World Championship events have been awarded to Canada, China, New Zealand, England, Australia and the United States.
-A Commission was developed to oversee the standardization of equipment, rules and regulations.
+A Commission was developed to oversee the standardization of equipment, rules, and regulations.